-“The transformation was miraculous!
-I can’t believe I furnished the whole apartment for just $3000 without doing any work.” – Lucy
+“I can’t believe I furnished the whole apartment for just $3000 without doing any work.The transformation was miraculous!”

 Moving and furnishing an empty apartment is no walk in the park, but Furnishr can make it easier.
-And here’s why.

-Firstly, the retail costs of Lucy’s furniture would have been at least 20% more if she went elsewhere.
-Secondly, Lucy got the added benefit of working with a trained interior design consultant to create her perfect apartment, wrapped into the cost of finding furniture.
+Second, collaborate with a trained designer to save time and prevent mistakes.
+Lucy got the added benefit of working with a trained interior design consultant to create her perfect apartment, wrapped into the cost of finding furniture.
 There are a lot of surprising hidden perks to working with an interior design consultant.